 Straiges’ story is not exceptional or surprising—at least not within the homeopathy community.
 Homeopathy has been established as a successful medical approach for curbing epidemics ever since Christian Friedrich Samuel Hahnemann, the German physician and founder of homeopathy, successfully used it to treat patients during the scarlet fever epidemic in Europe in 1799.

-By mid-April 2020, homeopathic epidemiologist Jeremy Sherr of South Africa had successfully treated COVID-19 patients in all stages of the disease.
+By mid-April 2020, homeopathic doctor Jeremy Sherr of South Africa had successfully treated COVID-19 patients in all stages of the disease.
 Most had swift recoveries, some responding with enormously reduced symptoms within a matter of hours.

 With degrees in homeopathy and Chinese acupuncture, and awarded a fellowship from the Society of Homoeopaths in 1991 and a PhD from Medicina Alternativa, Sherr is a member of the North American Society of Homoeopaths and an honorary professor at Yunan Medical College, Kunming, China.